MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 This displays a `localhost` URL in your terminal, where you can view the dapp in your browser.

 :::note tip
-1. If you use VS Code, you can run the command `code .` to open the project.
+If you are using VS Code, you can run the `code .` command to open the project.

-2. If the development server has been stopped, you can re-run your project using the `npx vite` or `npm run dev` command.
+If the development server stops, you can use the `npx vite` or `npm run dev` command to re-run your project.
 :::

-Once you have opened up the ViteJS React project in your editor of choice, we will want to add three directories within the `src` directory.
-You can use your code editor to create a `src/components`, `src/hooks` and `src/utils` directory or (if on a mac) use the command below in the terminal at the root of the project:
+After you open the ViteJS React project in your editor of choice, add three directories within the `src` directory.
+Create a `src/components`, `src/hooks` and `src/utils` directory in the root of the project, using the followinng commands:

 ```bash
 mkdir src/components && mkdir src/hooks && mkdir src/utils
 ```

-Next we will need to create the components that will list the wallets installed, show the connected wallet information and a component for our errors as well as a CSS module for each component.
+Next, create components for listing the installed wallets, displaying the connected wallet information, and handling errors.
+Additionally, create a CSS module for each component.

-Create the following files inside `src/components`:
+Create the following files in `src/components`:

 - `SelectedWallet.module.css`
 - `SelectedWallet.tsx`